Structured Web Data API Reference

 Sources

-A source object describes a new or existing feed or webpage in your account.
+A source object describes a public webpage source.

 The source object